Stress Urinary Incontinence

 Some women prefer to do the exercise on their own.
 Sometimes an exercise plan focusing on the levator muscles is all that is needed.
 Sometimes physical therapy helps a patient to stay on track.

 Pelvic floor muscle strengthening only works while you are doing the exercises.
-This is not a long term solution for some women.
+This is not a long-term solution for all women.
 Some women have damaged pelvic floor muscles or ligament damage from childbirth and cannot find benefit with Kegel contractions alone.

 Pessary Ring